ZerdBG3/RAW/Features.md

 _Quality of Life feature_
 * Provides a toggleable passive for players that prevents casting spells that requires Concentration while concentrating in another spell.
 * Toggle it off or manually stop the concentration (clicking the `X` below the portrait) to cast another concentration spell.
+* Given the implementation, spells that are concentration but don't give the caster a status might result in the concentration spells being blocked even so the caster ended concentration manually (or timeout).
+Basically taking any action (even moving) will remove the blockage, but if nothing works, just untoggle the passive to remove the blockage.

 ## Critical Fails on Skill Checks ⚙️ `skillCheck_critFail`
 * Disables critical fails on skill checks and raw ability checks (like raw strength or dexterity checks - not Saving Throws) by setting the minimum roll as 2.
 This means you can't roll a 1 anymore, so no more crit fails on dialogues or lockpicking.